 Salary Information and Job Outlook

-Job prospects for all construction equipment operators are expected to grow faster than average, with a projected growth rate of 10% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+Job prospects for all construction equipment operators are expected to grow faster than average, with a projected growth faster than the average between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
 Workers who are trained and experienced on multiple types of equipment are projected to have the best job opportunities (www.bls.gov).

 However, the construction industry is affected by fluctuations in the economy, according to the BLS.
 Heavy equipment operators, like other construction workers, may occasionally have periods of unemployment when construction slows during economic downturn.
 Conversely, there may be a shortage of qualified workers and plenty of job opportunities when the economy booms and construction activity is at its peak.